Skip to content

 bifrost login --url https://your-instance.gobifrost.com

-# (Optional) Add the MCP server to Claude Code — only needed for create_form, create_app, create_agent, and knowledge search
+# (Optional) Add the MCP server to Claude Code for chat-augmented exploration of platform state

 claude mcp add --transport http bifrost https://your-instance.gobifrost.com/mcp